Michelle Radie-Coffin is an attorney at Shaheen & Gordon, P.A. Her

 that is not organized under the laws of the U.S. federal government, and

-American state, or the District of Columbia.
-For tax purposes, the location
+the American state, or the District of Columbia.
+For tax purposes, the

-of the corporate office or place of management does not matter.
-(See IRC
+location of the corporate office or place of management does not matter.

-are subject to US taxation on worldwide income.
-The jurisdictional basis
+corporations are subject to US taxation on worldwide income.
+The jurisdictional

 If you have questions about a corporate or business law matter, our team